kstr/NemVanityAddressGenerator/README.md

 Use /T to generate a testnet address

+##Know issues:
+Performance is on the low side.
+The more characters your vanity string has, the more patient you will need to be.

 ## Thanks to:
 Lost of thanks for the awsome work in these repositories: